 How does it feel to use?
 (Impressions)

-The best thing about Arc'teryx is its style.
-The three-dimensional cut is excellent and does not hinder movement when skiing or hiking.
+The best thing about Arc'teryx is, first and foremost, its stylish design.
+The three-dimensional cut is superb, not hindering movement during skiing or hiking.
 It

-keeps your body dry even in wet snow or rain, and it feels like a wearable shelter.
-It has excellent windproof performance and is comfortable even in blizzards.
+keeps you dry even in wet snow or rain, feeling like a wearable shelter.
+It has excellent windproof performance, keeping you comfortable even in blizzards.

 What about layering for spring?